CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 quickly preview the results.

 -  Objects outlined in pink are outside the "Typical diameter" pixel range specified in the pipeline.
-Use the "Tools->Measure length" tool to determine if the size range specified is correct given the size of your objects.
+Use the "Measure Length" tool |Inline13| from the top toolbar to determine if the size range specified is correct given the size of your objects.

 -  We can figure out why the thresholding method is overly lenient by looking closer at the original image.

-   -  Right-click on the “Input image, cycle #” panel in the IdentifyPrimaryObjects display window and select “Image Contrast” and then “Log normalized.”
-This log-transforms the image intensity such that the contrast between low pixel intensities is enhanced and that between high pixel intensities is reduced.

-   -  Do the same for the “Nuclei outlines” image in the display window.
+   -  Right-click on the “Input image, cycle #” panel in the IdentifyPrimaryObjects display window and select “Adjust Contrast” and then choose “Log normalized” from the drop-down list.
+You can adjust "Normalization Factor" and "Maximum Brightness", and select "Apply to all" to apply the setting to all panels in the display window.
+      "Normalization Factor", log-transform the image intensity such that the contrast between low pixel intensities is enhanced and that between high pixel intensities is reduced.

 Most thresholding methods assume that there are two intensity distributions present in the image, one of which is categorized as foreground and the other as background; the objective is then to find a single value that separates them.
+There are different methods to calculate this intensity threshold automatically.
+In order to learn more about these methods, click on the question mark icon to the right of the "Thresholding method" to open the CellProfiler help.

+You'll note that the Translocation_start pipeline uses the Robust background method initially.
+This method can be helpful if the majority of the image is background.
+In this example, however, the nuclei cover a large percentage of the image and Robust Background method is not the optimal choice.
+We recommend selecting the Otsu method instead.

-In this case, there appear to be instead three classes of staining intensity: the nuclei (high intensity), the actual background (low intensity), and the non-specific staining outside the nuclei but within the cell body (medium intensity).
+Now, examine your original image again.
+In this image, there appear to be instead three classes of staining intensity: the bright nuclei (high intensity), not very bright nuclei (medium intensity), and the actual background (low intensity).
 An alternative thresholding method would need to take these intensity gradations into account in order to improve the nuclei detection.

--  Click the *IdentifyPrimaryObjects* setting labeled “Two-class or three-class thresholding?” and change it from “Two classes” to “Three classes.”
+-  Click the *IdentifyPrimaryObjects* setting labeled “Two-class or three-class thresholding?” and select “Three classes.”

--  Change the setting “Assign pixels…” that subsequently appears underneath from “Foreground” to “Background.”

 -  Click the “Step” button again to see the result from your new settings.